walnuthq/madara-docs/docs/quickstart/bridge_appchain.md

 ## What to bridge

-The used bridge, Starkgate, supports multiple tokens.
+The used bridging solution, Starkgate, supports multiple tokens.
 It's also possible to bridge the native asset (Eth).

 In this guide we will be bridging Eth.
 Since the settlement layer is an Ethereum chain, the bridged asset is the native asset in the settlement layer and a token representation of Eth on the Appchain.